anishLearnsToCode/java-batch-10/README.md

 looked up [here](https://github.com/anishLearnsToCode/hackerrank-java).

 Programming is a very hands process and is both an art as well as a science.
-We are emgineers and are required to create efficient solutions but at the same time our programs should be highly readable and flexible and all the other snappy terms which makes it an art as well.
+We are engineers and are required to create efficient solutions but at the same time our programs should be highly readable and flexible and all the other snappy terms which makes it an art as well.

 To become proefficient in this art, there are many resources, and books and tutorials.
 Each has it's merit